 tool_results = []

-for tool_use in tool_uses:
+for block in tool_uses:

 else: